dutchdronesquad/rh-stream-overlays/docs/faq/index.md

 ## Quick Answers

-## What is Stream Overlays?
+??? question "What is Stream Overlays?"

     Stream Overlays is a RotorHazard plugin that provides browser-based overlay graphics for OBS Studio.
 It includes node overlays, topbars, and heat boards.

-## Which RotorHazard versions are supported?
+??? question "Which RotorHazard versions are supported?"

     Stream Overlays works with RotorHazard 4.0.x and newer.
 Some features require 4.2.x or later.

-## Can I use this with vMix or Wirecast?
+??? question "Can I use this with vMix or Wirecast?"

     Yes.
 Any streaming software that supports browser sources can display Stream Overlays.

 ---